magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_toward-the-unconditioned.md

 we hit them they’re going to hit us back.
 If they’re left on their own, they won’t bother anybody; only the swaggering drunkard gives them trouble.
 All conditions fare according to their nature.
-That’s why the Buddha said, .
-If we subdue conditions, seeing determinations and conditions as they really are, as neither ‘me’ nor ‘mine’, ‘us’ nor ‘them’, when we see that these beliefs are simply the conditions are freed of the self-delusion.
+That’s why the Buddha said, *Tesaṃ vūpasamo sukho*.
+If we subdue conditions, seeing determinations and conditions as they really are, as neither ‘me’ nor ‘mine’, ‘us’ nor ‘them’, when we see that these beliefs are simply *sakkāya-diṭṭhi,* the conditions are freed of the self-delusion.

 If you think ‘I’m good’, ‘I’m bad’, ‘I’m great’, ‘I’m the best’, then you are thinking wrongly.
 If you see all these thoughts as merely determinations and conditions, then when others say ‘good’ or ‘bad’ you can leave it be with them.
 As long as you still see it as ‘me’ and ‘you’ it’s like having three hornets nests – as soon as you say something the hornets come buzzing out to sting you.
-The three hornets nests are , , and .[^2]
+The three hornets nests are *sakkāya-diṭṭhi*, *vicikicchā*, and *sīlabbata-parāmāsa*.[^2]

 Once you look into the true nature of determinations and conditions, pride can not prevail.
 Other people’s fathers are just like our father,